Saurosuchus: Classification

 Saurosuchus was considered a member of the Rauisuchia, although the clade is now considered paraphyletic and Saurosuchus is considered a basal member of Loricata, a clade comprising "rauisuchians" as well as crocodylomorphs.
-Below is the cladogram of the Loricata conducted by Nesbitt 2011:
+Below is a cladogram of Loricata, based on an analysis conducted by Nesbitt in 2011:

 In more recent analyses, Saurosuchus has been found within the loricatan clade Prestosuchidae.
-The cladogram below follows a simplified version of the strict reduced consensus tree by Desojo et al. (2020):
+The cladogram below follows a simplified version of the strict reduced consensus tree by Desojo and colleagues (pubilished in 2020):